Testing & Diagnosis

 Comprehensive Neuropsychological Testing

 Full batteries of tests administered by a neuropsychologist over several hours.
 These provide detailed profiles of strengths and weaknesses across multiple cognitive domains.
+To understand when a full evaluation is needed versus a brief screening, see cognitive testing vs. neuropsychological evaluation.

 At-Home Digital Assessments

 FDA-cleared tools like Orena bring validated cognitive testing to your home.
 These digital assessments use the same scientific principles as clinical tests but are designed for ease of use.
+For a broader look at how at-home options compare to clinical tools, see our guide to at-home cognitive testing.

 What Cognitive Tests Measure